ssbc/go-ssb-room/docs/README.md

 We currently assume a standard HTTPS server in front of go-ssb-room to facilitate TLS termination and certificate management.
 This should be possible with most modern HTTP servers since it's a pretty standard practice, known as [reverse proxying](https://en.wikipedia.org/wiki/Reverse_proxy).

-Two bits of rational:
+Two bits of rationale:

-1) People usually want to have more then one site on their server.
-Put differently we could have LetsEncrypt inside the go-ssb-room server but it would have to listen on port :443, blocking the use of other domains on the same IP.
+1) People usually want to have more than one site on their server.
+Put differently, we could have [LetsEncrypt](https://letsencrypt.org/) inside the go-ssb-room server but it would have to listen on port :443—blocking the use of other domains on the same IP.
-2) Listening on :443 can be pretty annoying (you might need root priviliges or similar capabilities).
+2) Listening on :443 can be pretty annoying (you might need root privileges or similar capabilities).

 go-ssb-room needs three headers to function properly, which need to be forwarded by the webserver.